digdeeproots/provable-refactorings/README.md

 ## Levels of Completion

 Some of these recipes are very complete; others are works in progress.
-The recipes can have bugs: situations in which they don't meet the bug-for-bug compatability guarantee.
+The recipes can have bugs: situations in which they don't meet the bug-for-bug compatibility guarantee.
 To help understand the risk associated with a given refactoring, all recipes are clearly marked as to their stage of development.
 New recipes always start at the beginning, advancing as evidence accumulates.

 1. **Need:** We have identified the need for a recipe, but have not yet created one.
 We are in the process of gathering a clear and agreed description of the transformation's intention.
 2. **Concepts:** We have identified one or more concepts.
 Each concept is a sequence of steps, each of which appears provable.
 We are in the process of verifying steps, finding constraints, and selecting between implementations that are valid.